Universal Intermediate Gradient Method for Convex Problems with Inexact Oracle: Power policy

 \end{theorem}

 \begin{proof} The proof is divided into three steps.
-First, we prove a lower bound for $\alpha_m$ and $A_m$ from below.
+First, we prove a lower bound for $\alpha_m$ and $A_m$.
 Then, we prove upper bound for $B_m$.
 Finally, we use these bounds in Corollary \ref{Cor:DeltaFRate} and obtain \eqref{eq_fek}.

-\underline{Lower bound for $\alpha_m$ and $A_m$.} Since the inner cycle of UIGM for sure ends when $2^{i_m}L_m > L(\delta_{c,m+1})$, we have $2^{i_m}L_m \leq 2 L(\delta_{c,m+1})$.
+\underline{Lower bound for $\alpha_m$ and $A_m$.} Since the inner cycle of UIGM for sure ends when $2^{i_m}L_{m-1} > L(\delta_{m})$, we have $2^{i_m}L_{m-1} \leq 2 L(\delta_{m})$.
 Hence,

 Since

 we have

 \underline{Upper bound for $B_m$.}